What's With All These New Chameleon Names? Chameleons, Part 1

 The group is also notable for its substantial size variation.
 Species range from 20 mm (in Brookesia micra from Madagascar) to about 69 cm (in Parson’s chameleon Calumma parsonii and Oustalet’s chameleon Furcifer oustaleti).
 And chameleons are also notable for their remarkable variety of visual display structures.
 Indeed, with crests, horns, frills, lobes, lumps, spines and spurs, chameleons are among the most flamboyant of squamates, the evolution and diversity of these structures often being mentioned in discussions on the evolution of sexual and social display features.

 Incidentally, as always with living reptiles there’s something of a lack of the sorts of volumes you might expect to exist on these animals.
 My general go-to volume on chameleons in toto is James Martin’s Chameleons: Nature’s Masters of Disguise (Martin 1992).
 It’s a bit dated now but it’s a nice introduction overall, the discussion of every single species known at the time of writing being a major plus point.
 While we’re here, I’m not a fan of the keeping of chameleons as pets.
 They don’t seem to do well in captivity and virtually always die young.
-UPDATE: since this article was first written, I’ve learnt of Krystal Tolley and Anthony Herrel’s 2013 The Biology of Chameleons (Tolley & Herrel 2013).
+UPDATE 1: since this article was first written, I’ve learnt of Krystal Tolley and Anthony Herrel’s 2013 The Biology of Chameleons (Tolley & Herrel 2013).
 I still don’t own it, more than ten years later.
+UPDATE 2: my comment about chameleons in captivity now look naive in view of recent advances made in their husbandry and care, and it’s now the case that they can do well if cared for appropriately.
+See the comments below for more info.

 Say goodbye to the ‘two genera system’.
 If you’re a drive-by lizard fan, you’ll ‘know’ that most chameleon species – 233 are recognized as of November 2024 – are included within the large genus Chamaeleo, with the various small, weird, brown, Madagascan leaf chameleons being classified within Brookesia.
 At this point I should mention briefly that Madagascar is Chameleon Capital of the World, home to about half of all species.